Dale Dickey: Career

 Dickey had a recurring role of Juanda Husser in the TNT comedy-drama series, Claws from 2017 to 2022.
 In 2017, she starred in the second season of HBO dark comedy Vice Principals and in 2019 appeared in the Netflix miniseries Unbelievable.
 In 2022, she had a recurring role in the Amazon series A League of Their Own.
-She appeared in films Hell or High Water (2016), Leave No Trace (2018), Bloodline (2018) and Flag Day (2021).
+She appeared in the films Hell or High Water (2016), Leave No Trace (2018), Bloodline (2018) and Flag Day (2021).

 In 2022, Dickey played the leading role in the drama film A Love Song.
-The performance received positive reviews from critics, notably from Los Angeles Times and Rolling Stone.
+The performance received positive reviews from critics, notably from the Los Angeles Times and Rolling Stone.
 The film marks the first leading role in her career.
 In her interview for IndieWire, Dickey said: "I fell between the cracks.
 I was not pretty enough in this category to be the leading lady and I wasn't quirky or odd enough in this category to be the only character actress".
 "Even in college, I tended to play everybody under 12 or over fifty.
 I think you finally grow into your age range and, sure enough, when I started getting into my mid-forties is when I started working more.
 I slowly built a career, but it was difficult."
 She received Independent Spirit Award for Best Lead Performance and Gotham Independent Film Award for Outstanding Lead Performance nominations for her role.
 Also that year, she played another leading role in the Irish drama film The Cry of Granuaile.

-Valentine's Day 2023, she was the subject of a Jeopardy question.
+In 2023, Dickey was cast in the Paramount+ western series Lawmen: Bass Reeves and Amazon series Fallout.
+Also that year, Dickey played the leading role in the crime thriller film The G written and directed by Karl R. Hearne.